121 Online Chat

 We know that confidentiality is really important to you when you’re looking for sexual health and relationships information and going to a service.

-- TSRH will provide a predominantly booked appointment service.
-Please do not advise patients to drop-in to the sexual health clinic.
+- Tayside sexual and reproductive health provides a predominantly booked appointment service.
+To avoid disappointment Please do not drop-in to the sexual health clinic.

 Sexual Pleasure & Masturbation